great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint.md

 ---
-title: How to add validation data or suites to a Checkpoint
+title: Add validation data or Expectation suites to a Checkpoint
 ---

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';